 In 2008 the National Institute of Health called Moringa (moringa oleifera) the “plant of the year,” acknowledging that “perhaps like no other single species, this plant has the potential to help reverse multiple major environmental problems and provide for many unmet human needs.”
 Moringa is an important food source in some parts of the world because it can be grown quickly, inexpensively and easily.
 Because the leaves retain much of its vitamins and minerals when dried, moringa is used in India and Africa in feeding programs to fight malnutrition.

 Ayurvedic Uses of Moringa

 Long before Moringa benefits were being studied in scientific settings, it was used extensively in traditional medicine practices like Ayurvedic medicine for over 4,000 years.
-The traditional uses for Moringa include; “tired blood” (anemia), arthritis and other joint pain, asthma, cancer, constipation, diabetes, diarrhea, epilepsy, stomach pain, stomach and intestinal ulcers, intestinal spasms, headache, heart problems, high blood pressure, kidney stones, fluid retention, thyroid disorders, and bacterial, fungal, viral, and parasitic infections.
+The traditional uses for Moringa include; “tired blood” (anemia), arthritis and other joint pain, asthma, C#nc#r, constipation, insulin issues, diarrhea, epilepsy, stomach pain, stomach and intestinal ulcers, intestinal spasms, headache, heart problems, high blood pressure, kidney stones, fluid retention, thyroid disorders, and bacterial, fungal, viral, and parasitic infections.